-Section 3.7.2 - Regulatory moves and legislative amendments for increasing competition in the cellular area

-In May 2012, Golan Telecom Ltd. and Mirs Communications Ltd. under the brand Hot Mobile ("the New Operators"), launched their operations.
-The entry of the New Operators immediately caused much stronger competition in the cellular market between all the cellular operators.
-After launching their operations, the New Operators offered customers cellular communications packages which are significantly cheaper than the packages offered by the cellular operators who were in the market prior to the launch.
+Section 3.7.2 - Regulatory moves and legislative amendments for increasing competition in the cellular area operations, the New Operators offered customers cellular communications packages which are significantly cheaper than the packages offered by the cellular operators who were in the market prior to the launch.
 Like the other cellular operators, Pelephone responded to this new competition by launching new packages which reflect a substantial decline in income per subscriber.